[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 [%% basket.cost_subtotal|multi_currency %%]

-Forms 5 and 6 are offered the Advanced Higher and Higher Engineering Science courses where they begin to look in depth at operational amplifiers, transistors, power, analogue electronics, digital electronics, moments, pneumatics, drive systems and gears and the mathematics behind engineering.
-The courses also allow for a more detailed practical project to showcase the skills the pupils have learned.
-During this project the pupils must demonstrate a clear understanding of digital and analogue electronics and how to control complex mechanisms and structures.
+In F5 and F6, pupils enjoy being challenged by the depth of content and problem-solving in the Higher Engineering Science course.
+They undertake a detailed practical project to showcase the skills they have learned.
+During this project, pupils must demonstrate a clear understanding of digital and analogue electronics and how to control complex mechanisms and structures.